 Surface water is also collected from the Crow Creek Watershed.
-Crow Creek is located about 30 miles west of Cheyenne in the Laramie Mountains near the Vedauwoo recreation area.
+Crow Creek Watershed is located about 30 miles west of Cheyenne in the Laramie Mountains near the Vedauwoo Recreation Area.
 Water from Crow Creek is stored in North Crow Reservoir (North Crow Creek), Granite and Crystal Reservoirs (Middle Crow Creek) and South Crow Diversion Structure (South Crow Creek).
-Water stored in Crystal Reservoir and South Crow Diversion Structure is delivered to R.L.
+Water stored in Crystal Reservoir, Lower North Crow Reservoir, and South Crow Diversion Structure can be delivered to the R.L.
 Sherard Water Treatment Plant by pipelines.